T.I. Continues To Slam Fashion Houses Like Gucci And Said His Sister Told Him To In Her Final Texts

 T.I also spoke out against Burberry after the company previewed a hoodie during fashion week.
 The hoodie had a rope around the neck that many people thought resembled a noose.
 T.I. posted photos of each occurrence and stated that none of them were coincidental.

-Director Spike Lee reportedly joined T.I. in boycotting high fashion brands.
+Director Spike Lee reportedly joined T.I. in boycotting high-fashion brands.
 The recent Oscar winner stated he would no longer purchase clothes from Gucci or Prada until they hire people of color who can veto ideas that may offend the public.

 T.I. said the conversation he had with his late sister only confirms that the fight he’s having with luxury brands is worth the battle.
-He said on Instagram that he’s open to switching to department stores like Target and no longer will contribute to the money Gucci, Prada and Burberry make off of people of color specifically.
+He said on Instagram that he’s open to switching to department stores like Target and no longer will contribute to the money Gucci, Prada, and Burberry make off of people of color specifically.

-“Our culture RUNS THIS SH-T!!!
+“Our culture RUNS THIS S**T!!!
 We (People of color) spend $1.25 TRILLION/year (but are the least respected and the least included),” he said.
 “And if we stop buying ANYTHING they MUST correct any and ALL of our concerns.”